-An additional feature which I found to be pretty neat, is the talk through function.
+An additional feature that I found to be pretty neat, is the talk through function.
 It mutes the audio and lets you hear any people talking to you in an instant.

-Audio- wise, the CXC 700 offer a pretty much flat frequency response, much like their CX 150 model.
+Audio- wise, the CXC 700 offers a pretty much flat frequency response, much like their CX 150 model.

 With around 16 hours of battery life, they are definitely going to last you a couple of days, unless you are one of those people that hardly take their buds out.